jmenglund/predsim/README.rst

 suggested citations for Seq-Gen, DendroPy and pandas,
 respectively:

-* Rambaut A., Grassly NC 1997.
+* Rambaut A., Grassly NC.
+1997.
 Seq-Gen: an application for the Monte Carlo simulation of DNA sequence evolution along phylogenetic trees.
   Comput.
 Appl.
 Biosci.
 13:235–238.